theronhitchman/sage-workshop/go/index.md

 The shortest way to see how Sage works is to use it.
 The easiest way to use Sage in the SageMathCloud is inside a `.sagews` worksheet file.
-To show off the basics, I have created a simple worksheet for you to work through.
+To show off the basics, you will want to play around with some simple commands.

 - Click the files button at the upper left part of the page to see your directory structure.
-- Click the `sage-workshop` directory name, and then the filename `SageBeginnerTutorial.sagews`.
+- Click the `Materials` directory name, and then the filename `SageBeginnerTutorial.sagews`.
   This will open up a Sage worksheet.
 - Work your way through this worksheet!